-Then to the same skillet, add a teaspoon of olive oil and 1 cup of diced yellow onion, 1 diced jalapeño (seeds and ribs removed for less heat – optional) and 3 cloves of minced garlic.
+In the same skillet, add a teaspoon of olive oil and 1 cup of diced yellow onion, 1 diced jalapeño (seeds and ribs removed for less heat – optional) and 3 cloves of minced garlic.
 Stir until the onion and jalapeño are soft and the onions translucent.

-Next add in 2 tablespoons of unsalted butter, stirring until melted.
+To the onion mixture, add in 2 tablespoons of unsalted butter, stirring until melted.
 Then sprinkle in 2-1/2 tablespoons of flour, stir and cook for 2 minutes.

-Then continue stirring, while pouring in 1 cup of low-sodium chicken broth.
+Continue stirring, while pouring in 1 cup of low-sodium chicken broth.
 Continue to stir until the sauce has thickened, about 2 minutes or so.

-Next add in 3/4 cup of salsa verde, 1/2 cup of sour cream and then 1/4 cup roughly chopped cilantro leaves.
+Add in 3/4 cup of salsa verde, 1/2 cup of sour cream and then 1/4 cup roughly chopped cilantro leaves.
 Stir until incorporated, taste test and season with salt to your liking.